-AFCF Randy Walker Power of Influence Golf Outing
+Randy Walker Power of Influence Golf Outing

-brian_kelly_ndThe four previous golf outings have raised nearly $525,000 for the AFCF.
-This year, the Chicago Golf Outing Committee has set the income goal for this year's event at $200,000.
-An Auction and raffle featuring sports memorabilia and many other unique items will follow the Golf Outing.
+The ten previous golf outings have raised over $525,000 for the AFCF.
+The Chicago Golf Outing Committee set the income goal for this year's event at $200,000.
+An Auction and raffle featuring sports memorabilia and many other unique items followed the Golf Outing.

 We ask that you take a moment and view the highlights that are provided on this webpage from our past events and we encourage you to continue visiting this website for updates and additional information.

-Registration & Sponsorships
+Registration & Sponsorships - NOW Available!

 Past Golf Outings